-Google Workspace is a communication platform that unites a wide library of Google Apps–Gmail, Drive, Calendar, Google Meet (formerly Hangouts), Chat, Docs, Sheets, Slides, Forms, and more.
+Google Workspace is a communication platform that unites a wide library of Google Apps–Gmail, Drive, Calendar, Google Meet, Chat, Docs, Sheets, Slides, Forms, and more.
 It includes additional business-grade services not included in these apps’ free plans: custom business email domains, extra cloud-based storage in Gmail and Drive, longer group meetings with advanced interactive features, a Google Chrome extension, extra security features, and more.

 - Custom email: Create a personal email for team members, with a custom email domain, then access all business emails in the familiar Gmail and Workspace layout

 - Advanced collaboration tools: Hundreds of users can simultaneously co-edit, share, and chat within files from Google Sheets, Slides, and Docs–or connect via Google Jamboards, Google Workspace’s digital whiteboard.

 - Calendar sharing and appointment booking pages: Share calendars and availability with an open audience, allowing customers and teammates to view available times and book appointments, consultations, and meetings

 - Work Insights: Admin can customize a Work Insights dashboard, a reporting tool providing digestible charts and insights about Google Workspace team use, work patterns and productivity, and cross-team collaboration

 Google Workspace offers 4 plans ranging from $6 to over $18 monthly per user).
 Each Workspace plan unifies a suite of Google Apps–Gmail, Drive, Meet, Calendar, Chat, Jamboard, Docs, Sheets, Slides, and Forms.

 - Business Starter ($6 monthly): Custom business email, 100-participant video meetings, digital whiteboards, 30 GB cloud storage per user